tribblix/build/patches/openjdk20/README.txt

 symbols dynamically, which used to be done as a way of switching between thread-based and lwp-based synchronization.

-And with that, in fact, we could use the central posix verions of the Platform pieces.
+And with that, in fact, we could use the central posix versions of the Platform pieces.

 And do the same for the cond_ functions as well as the mutex_ functions.